 1. Natural Fiber

 Fabrics from natural fiber come from both plants or animals.
-Cotton and linen or flax are both from plants while wool and silk are both products from animals.
+Cotton and linen or flax are both from plants, while wool and silk are both products from animals.

 Cotton comes from plants of the same name.
-Its use as a fabric has a long history dating back prehistoric times, and it remains the most common and widely used fabric today.
+Its use as a fabric has a long history dating back to prehistoric times, and it remains the most common and widely used fabric today.

-Cotton is best for children’s clothing because it is soft, breathable, and lightweight.
-It is also durable so it’s perfect for everyday wear and fine either with hand or machine wash.
+Cotton is best for children's clothing because it is soft, breathable, and lightweight.
+It is also durable, so it's perfect for everyday wear and fine either with hand or machine wash.

 Linen is one of the types of fabric from plants people value in hot and humid areas for its incredible breathability and coolness.
 When it comes to sewing, linen fabric is a fascinating material to work with: easy to handle and durable.

 - Rich texture